powersync-ja/powersync.dart/packages/powersync_attachments_helper/README.md

 [PowerSync Attachments Helper](https://pub.dev/packages/powersync_attachments_helper) is a package that assist in keeping files in sync with local and remote storage.

+> [!WARNING]
+> There is a new attachments helper library in the core PowerSync package, available under
+> `package:powersync_core/attachments/attachments.dart`.
+While this package will continue to receive
+> bugfixes, new feature development will only happen in the other package.

 ## Features

 - Handles syncing uploads, downloads and deletes between local and remote storage.